Tinted Vs. Un-Tinted Sunscreen, Which Is Better?

 What is Un-Tinted Sunscreen?

 Non-tinted sunscreen can come in a variety of types of formulas.
 They can even be thought to include makeup and cosmetic products like lip balm that include SPF (sun protection factor).
-A good mineral-based zinc oxide sunscreen can be un-tinted, and with a high-quality formula, it may even go on clear and feel lightweight.
+A good mineral-based zinc oxide sunscreen can be un-tinted.
 However, in most cases, un-tinted sunscreen provides less protection than un-tinted broad-spectrum mineral sunscreen, unless it also has a mineral-based formula.

 How To Use Tinted Sunscreen